 When I came in, it seemed to be just the right combination tiredness and nervousness to make me hyper productive.
 I would pass the time do lots of live coding and processing on my laptop while I was being tested.
 I remember manipulating the sounds of the hospital and laughing as I twisted the voice of the nurse telling me I need to lie flat to take my vitals and blood.
 I pulled it all together in one big session and in about 4 hours, I had this all chopped up, mixed and mastered.

 The Tilde New Music Festival is an annual celebration of new and experimental music covering notated and improvised music, sound art, and the intersections with other art forms.
 Held in Melbourne each January, the festival offers a grass-roots atmosphere with food, drink, installations, performances, visual art, discussion, and much more.

-Calls for projects and performances at the festival are now open.
+All calls for the festival are now closed.

 The 2017 festival and academy will be held from January 17th through to the 21st in Melbourne.
 Venue: The Channel @ Arts Centre Melbourne and Testing Grounds on the 21st